REVIVE: Regional Visual Representation Matters in Knowledge-Based Visual Question Answering: Proposed Method

 \subsection{Relationship to Existing Works}

-Motivated by KAT \cite{gui2021kat}, the proposed \textit{REVIVE} also retrieves two types of knowledge, \textit{i.e.}, implicit and explicit knowledge, for solving knowledge-based VQA.
-However, we pay more attention to revisiting the visual representation for retrieving knowledge.
-In addition, we integrate the visual representation of object regions with retrieved knowledge in the answer generative model.
+Inspired by KAT \cite{gui2021kat}, \textit{REVIVE} also retrieves two types of knowledge, \textit{i.e.}, implicit and explicit knowledge.
+Different from KAT, we explore how to better use visual features to retrieve knowledge.
+Motivated by the fact that the retrieved knowledge should also corresponds to individual concepts in the images in addition to the global theme, we use extracted regional features to retrieve external knowledge, and use regional descriptions to obtain the implicit knowledge.
+Moreover, we integrate the visual representation of object regions with retrieved knowledge in the answer generative model.
 The pipeline differences between KAT \cite{gui2021kat} and our method can be explained in Figure \ref{fig:comparison}.

 There're two works \cite{wu2021multi, marino2021krisp} that leverage visual regions for knowledge-based VQA as well.
 However, MAVEx \cite{wu2021multi} considers object regions as a kind of knowledge without using their visual representation to retrieve other knowledge, KRISP \cite{marino2021krisp} utilizes object regions to learn implicit knowledge by a transformer-based model and retrieve external knowledge by the text symbols of these regions, while our proposed \textit{REVIVE} explores how to better leverage visual representation to retrieve knowledge and integrate their visual features with retrieved knowledge into the answering model.